Email Marketing: The Complete Guide 2026

 Lifecycle stage:

-- New subscriber: Welcome Series
+- New subscriber: welcome series

-- Lead: Nurturing Sequence
+- Lead: nurturing sequence

-- Customer: Onboarding + Retention
+- Customer: onboarding + retention

-- Inactive: Re-Engagement
+- Inactive: re-engagement

-- Churned: Win-Back
+- Churned: win-back

-E-commerce: Customers who purchased in the last 30 days receive cross-selling emails.
-Customers who have not purchased in 60 days receive a discount code.
-VIP customers (> $500 revenue) receive early access to sales.
+E-commerce: Customers who bought in the last 30 days receive cross-selling emails.
+Customers who have not bought for 60 days receive a discount code.
+VIP customers (> 500 € revenue) get early access to sales.

 SaaS: Trial users who have not used certain features receive tutorial emails.
 Paying customers with low usage receive activation tips.
 Power users receive upselling offers for higher plans.